-And as you can see, there’s an indent above my c section incision.
+And as you can see, there’s an indent above my c section incision (what I thought was a mysterious incision haha).
 I’m guessing it’s because the doctor sewed me up a little tighter on the inside or it’s related to scar tissue.

 I plan on bringing this up at my 6 weeks postpartum appointment and I’ll update this post then!

 By 2 weeks postpartum, I felt pretty good.
-I was moving around a lot, mostly due to my baby being in the NICU so I had no choice.
+I was moving around a lot.
+This is mostly because baby girl was still in the NICU and I was up and about visiting her.